omkarmoghe/lab_coat/README.md

 > [!TIP]
 > You should create a shared base class(es) to maintain consistency across experiments within your app.

-You may want to give your experiment some context, or state.
+You might want to give your experiment some context, or state.
 You can do this via an initializer or writer methods just like any other Ruby class.

 ```ruby
 # application_experiment.rb